rentalita/django-layout/django-layout/README.md

 ## DEBUG

-Several addtional scripts are provided in `./bin`.
-For example, `python.sh` allows you to do things like `import @ovid@` straight from the command-line.
+The layout used by Django @Ovid@ depends on that a particular environment has been setup (see `etc/common`).
+For this reason several wrapper scripts have been provided to help when working on the command-line.
+For example:

+    $ ./bin/python.sh
+    >>>

 ## REQUIREMENTS